Table of contents

 Firstly, it is necessary to take into account that on the day of the signing of the sales deeds, the purchaser will retain 3% of the sales price in order to comply with their obligation to deposit this amount with the Spanish tax authorities, using Form 211, within a period of one month.

-11. Exemptions from capital gains tax
+11. Exemptions from tax on capital gains

 An exemption from Capital Gains tax exists for those residents over the age of 65 or those who reinvest in a new Spanish property.